Amber916Young/Amber916Young.github.io/content/posts/How-to-deploy-to-github.md

-3. Next, navigate to the root of your Hugo project directory in a terminal window or command prompt.
+3. Next, navigate to the root of your Hugo project directory in a terminal window or command prompt. (we already in public folder)
 4. Initialize a new Git repository by running the command: